jtremblay/ShotgunMG/README.md

 # ShotgunMG

 This repository contains an implementation of the ShotgunMG pipeline (https://doi.org/10.1093/bib/bbac443) for Nextflow.
+The original pipeline implemented with the GenPipes workflow management system is available here: https://bitbucket.org/jtremblay514/nrc_pipeline_public.
+This project is in development - more coming soon.

 ```
 ###############################################################################